SeaRyanC/blog/posts/accounting-error-is-not-cash-flow.md

 layout: layouts/post.njk
 ---

 A popular form of clickbait financial articles is those explaining how high-earning households are *actually* living basically "paycheck-to-paycheck".
 You'll see titles like "Barely making it on $400,000" or "$500,000 doesn't go that far for this family of four".
-The number seems to keep going up; I expect to soon see stories on how $900,000 isn't enough money to really *get by* in suburban Los Angeles.
+The number seems to keep going up; I expect to soon see stories on how $900,000 isn't enough money to really "get by" in suburban Los Angeles.

 This claim is almost always backed up by some variant of what I would consider one of the worst financial charts on the entire internet, courtesy of "Financial Samurai":